SS

 Legal Framing

-The advocate alone defines the legal question, identifies the applicable framework, and determines the issues to be researched.
-No AI system participates.
-The framing is the advocate's intellectual act and professional responsibility.
+The advocate alone defines the legal question, identifies the applicable framework, and determines the issues.
+No AI participates.
+This stage is not assistable.
+It requires professional judgment that AI cannot supply.

-If the legal theory is chosen by an AI system, every stage that follows is built on a foundation the advocate did not lay.
-Fabricated citations in February 2026 began here.
+If the legal theory is chosen by AI, every stage that follows is built on a foundation the advocate did not lay.

 Human Only